rzhang0716/Data-Science/00_Machine_Learning/02_Boosting/readme.md

 b.
 "Min": Missing values are processed as the minimum values (default) for the feature under observation. </br>
 c.
 "Max": Missing values are processed as the maximum value for the feature under observation.

+### 8. Tutorial and codes
+Please see reference 5 for the tutorials and codes for CatBoost.

 ***
 ## Reference: